felipebita/ml_fraud_detection/docs/code_quality.md

     ```

 5. After the command has finished, go to your repository's settings on GitHub, navigate to the "Pages" section, and select the `gh-pages` branch as the source for your GitHub Pages site.

+## Continuous Integration & Deployment

+The project uses GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD).
+The workflows are defined in the `.github/workflows` directory.

+### CI Workflow (`ci.yml`)

+The `ci.yml` workflow runs on every push and pull request to the `main` branch.
+It ensures the quality and correctness of the code by running the following jobs:

+1.  **Build Docker services**: It builds the `app` Docker service to ensure the development environment is correctly configured.
+2.  **Run pre-commit checks**: It executes `make pre-commit` to run all the pre-commit hooks, which include checks for formatting (`black`), linting (`ruff`), and static typing (`mypy`).
+3.  **Run tests**: It executes `make test` to run the entire test suite with `pytest`.

+This workflow guarantees that any code merged into the `main` branch adheres to the project's quality standards and passes all tests.

+### Documentation Deployment Workflow (`docs.yml`)

+The `docs.yml` workflow automates the deployment of the project documentation to GitHub Pages.
+It is triggered on every push to the `main` branch that includes changes in the `docs/` directory or the `mkdocs.yml` file.

+The workflow performs the following steps:

+1.  **Checkout code**: Checks out the repository.
+2.  **Setup Python and uv**: Sets up the Python environment and the `uv` package manager.
+3.  **Install dependencies**: Installs the project dependencies, including `mkdocs`.
+4.  **Build docs**: Builds the documentation site using `uv run mkdocs build`.
+5.  **Deploy to GitHub Pages**: Deploys the generated `site/` directory to the `gh-pages` branch, making it available as a static website.